 California State University, Chico Master Plan

-The CSU, Chico campus plan provides the types of spaces and support services that will enable its diverse student body to thrive.
+The Chico State campus plan provides the types of spaces and support services that will enable its diverse student body to thrive.
 It creates a student-centered framework that responds to several identified needs: safe, affordable housing; better access to food; whole student wellness; flexible learning spaces; a 24/7 campus; and inclusive spaces for all.

 Surrounding the HUB are residential and health and wellness improvements that focus on holistic student success.
 Student housing is positioned near the campus core to provide improved equity for first generation and low-income students, while additional dining options at expanded times help alleviate food insecurity issues.
 More indoor and outdoor spaces create supportive, welcoming areas for study, student organizations, support services and programs.
-Significant increases in the quantity and quality of indoor and outdoor athletic, recreation, and wellness spaces reduce scheduling conflicts, provide better services, and increase students’ quality of life.
+Significant increases in the quantity and quality of indoor and outdoor athletic, recreation, and wellness spaces reduce scheduling conflicts, provide better services and increase students’ quality of life.

 Sustainability is a guiding principle of the University.
 The plan invests in sustainable strategies, including on-site renewable energy production, to achieve net zero.
 The landscape strategy enhances the grassland/chaparral/oak and conifer forest landscape of the region.
 Improved stormwater management helps recharge the aquifer.
 Big Chico Creek, which flows through campus, becomes a focal point, with a creekside trail that knits the campus together.